jasonzjc/CourseProject/README.md

 The topic of this project is to organize the scattered lectures into a coherent “multimedia textbook” and create an index.
 A course typically covers many words, but only a few are key words and relates to the knowledge introduced in the course.
 The learner may like to quickly find the lecture or the location a specific topic is presented, or a specific key word is defined and explained.
 This topic relates to the text retrieval, language model, and topic analysis introduced in the text information system class.

 # Software Implementation
-## Dataset Selction
+## Dataset Selection
 Originally, I plan to use the content of this course as an example, and I did extracted the key phrases (i.e. index) of this course.
 However, I then found no way to embed the Coursera videos into my webpage.
 I believe this is due to that Coursera does not allow video embedding.
 Furthermore, I found no explicity way to generate a link to a specific timestamp on Coursera videos.
 Therefore, I have to turn to an alternative solution.
 In this project, I used open course playlists in YouTube as the input data, because:
-1. There are a good bunch of these courses in YouTube, e.g. MIT OCW.
+1. There are a good bunch of these courses in YouTube, e.g., MIT OCW.
-2. The transcripts are well-orgniazed.
+2. The transcripts are corrected and well-organized
-3. YouTube allows users to embed its vidoes to webpages.
+3. YouTube allows users to embed its videos to webpages.

 ## Software Structure
 This software is constructed from three modules: